Hajime Syacho: YouTube

 In March 2016, in addition to gaining the most subscribers on YouTube Japan, he graduated from university.

 In February 2017, he opened a fee-based fan site "Hajimeno."

 In March 2017, Mizunyan, a webcaster, exposed Hajime Syacho's cheating scandal with Yuka Kinoshita, who also belongs to UUUM.
 In addition, he was suspected of having a relationship with a female model who stayed overnight at his home.
 In response, he released a video admitting to cheating, but denying a relationship with the model.
 On March 30 of the same year, he announced his suspension of activities on his fan club site.
 He later resumed his activities on YouTube on 12 May.

 In 2017, a female fan stalked him.
 In the beginning of November, the woman approached Hajime Syacho's house and received a restraining order from the police.
-In December she was arrested for violating the restraining order and breaking into his home.
+In December she was arrested for violating the restraining order after she was caught breaking into his house.
 The woman was later arrested in February 2018 for stalking another YouTuber.

 Personal life

 He has three channels on YouTube.
 His main channel contains random videos regardless of the genre such as experiments, hidden camera, Q&A videos, and product reviews.
 On his sub-channel he deals mainly with daily stories about his life, Let's Play, collecting Yu-Gi-Oh! cards, and promotional videos for companies.
 His third channel deals with his life with his roommates.

 The reason he passionately posts videos is that his upbringing was strict and his family discouraged creativity.

+He announced his marriage on 30 August 2025.